Pylons/pyramid/docs/narr/templates.rst

 directly "next" to your templates), it is due to this feature.

-If you're using a version control system such as Subversion, you should cause it to ignore these files.
+If you're using a version control system such as Subversion, you should configure it to ignore these files.
 Here's the contents of the author's ``svn propedit svn:ignore .`` in each of my ``templates`` directories.